ludocode/onramp/docs/virtual-machine.md

 The VM does not need to enforce any such access restrictions.
 There is no memory protection for the running program.
 If the program accesses memory outside of these ranges, or writes to a read-only memory region, the behaviour is undefined.
 (The VM may crash, the parent process may be corrupted, the VM may simply allow the write, etc.)

-All addresses above must be aligned to a multiple of 4 bytes.

 ## Process Info Table